 Tableau or Power BI: Which one is better?

 Tableau and Power BI are both great tools for data analysis.
 They have their own unique features that make them stand out from the rest.
-However, Power BI wins on different levels related to its ease of use, similarity to Excel and its reasonable pricing that makes it a great fit for many types or organizations.
+However, Power BI wins on different levels related to its ease of use, similarity to Excel and its reasonable pricing which makes it a great fit for many types of organizations.

 But if you’re looking for a comprehensive data analytics tool with a lot of features, then Tableau is probably your best bet.